SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/04-Console.md

 This is a way to receive user's input.

-Programs can also take the user data (input) from some rest API or as a parameter in a function.
+Programs can also take the user data (input) from some REST API or as a parameter in a function.

 [/slide]